Essay guidelines

 - Essay checklist

-When you’re assigned to write a literary analysis, you need to read closely for the author’s choices.
-When you’re asked to write such a type of essay, you imagine yourself as a writer or critique.
+When writing a literary analysis, you need to read closely for the author’s choices and style.
+You simply imagine yourself as the writer or critique.

 Say you’re writing a literary analysis of 1984 by George Orwell; you need to read that book closely.
 This is the first step.